 This blind is located on Lake Terrell inside the wildlife area.
-It is a permanent custom-designed wood structure built on the edge of the water.
+It is a permanent custom-designed wood structure built by the Whatcom County Chapter of the Washington Waterfowl Association.
+It is located on the edge of the water.
 There is a parking area next to a 150' gravel path which leads to the blind.
 To reach the blind, follow the service road behind a locked gate from the boat launch area.
 The blind is about .5 miles north of the launch.
 The lake has many boat-in only blinds around the edges.
 This is one of the few blinds that can be accessed without a boat.
 The plan is to have other agricultural field blind opportunities in the future.
 Call the Wildlife Area Manager in advance at (360) 384-4723 to reserve the blind and to make arrangements to obtain the key.

 Vancouver Lake-Shillapoo Area